milhati10/BloggingCode/README.md

 ## Next steps

 - Add more unit test to ensure the code is working as expected in all scenarios
-- Add cache for retrieve information faster and create redundancy
+- Add cache for retrieve information faster
+- Add redundancy in database
 - Add more integrated tests to ensure the code is working as expected in all scenarios
 - Create a better documentation for the project
 - Create a builder (Designer pattern) in domain layer to ensure that entities was created with all required properties